pencer-io/pencer-io.github.io/_posts/2021-01-28-ctf-thm-jurassic-park.md

 Excellent, in there we find flag 3, plus scp has been used a lot, mostly with sudo to copy the flag5.txt file to another host.

+## Flag 5

-This seems suspicious, let's have a look what sudo permissions dennis has:
+The use of scp seems suspicious, let's have a look what sudo permissions dennis has:

 ```text
 dennis@ip-10-10-9-16:~$ sudo -l